d3rb1n/d3rb1n.github.io/_tabs/writeups.md

 ## <img src="/tabs/images/htb.jpg" width="35px"/> HackTheBox Write-ups

-Below are the write-ups of the key details of each TryHackMe room that was done.
+Below are the write-ups of the key details of each HackTheBox room that was done.

 TBD